gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 So is all that Turbolinks stuff better than our 2008 version?
 Well, it's _also_ definitely not simpler.
 But it does avoid round-trips to the server, so it's faster.
 Nearly always, speed and complexity will oppose one another.
 But here, we've harnessed nearly all the performance benefit of being a single page app for the price of submitting forms remotely, and about ~60 lines of server-side code to monkeypatch Express's `res.redirect` function 🐵

 Perhaps more importantly than the amount of code it took, is how neatly this fits into our paradigm of writing web apps from 2008.
 It's nearly seamless!
-And for that, we've eliminated a large swatch of problems we would have to take on using React.
+And for that, we've eliminated a large swath of problems we would have to take on using React.
 There's no exchanging data.
 No syncing two versions of truth.
 No asynchronous SPA framework to deal with.
 No countless other React-related problems and complexities we take on once we commit to that ecosystem.

 Also, the way Turbolinks replaces our whole `<body>` allow us to just focus on our initial rendering.
 Right, it's still _just_ the `index.ejs` file.
-We never have to worry updating individual sections, which we saw a little bit of when we had to undo the state of our todo that was toggled for editing.
+We never have to worry about updating individual sections, which we saw a little bit of when we had to undo the state of our todo that was toggled for editing.
 We just always throw away what we have and re-render everything -- the whole `index.ejs` file.

 ## Conclusion